A topic from the subject of Environmental Chemistry in Chemistry.

 Key Points

-• Forensic chemistry applies chemical principles and techniques to environmental investigations.
+• Forensic chemistry applies chemical principles and techniques to investigate environmental crimes and pollution incidents.

-• Environmental forensics involves analyzing and identifying pollutants or contaminants in the environment.
+• Environmental forensics involves identifying, quantifying, and characterizing pollutants or contaminants in various environmental matrices (soil, water, air).

-• Forensic chemistry can help determine the source, fate, and effects of pollutants.
+• Forensic chemistry helps determine the source, transport pathways, fate (transformation and degradation), and ecological effects of pollutants.

 Main Concepts